 Biceps femoris muscleBiceps femoris is a long muscle of the posterior aspect of the thigh.
 Together with the semitendinosus and semimembranosus muscles, it makes the group of muscles commonly known as the hamstrings.

 Biceps femoris muscle runs from the ischial tuberosity, all the way to the proximal part of the fibula.
-In doing so the muscle crosses two joints; the hip joint and the knee.
-Acting simultaneously on these joints, biceps femoris has many important functions; flexion and lateral rotation at the knee, extension and lateral rotation in the hip joint.
+In doing so the muscle crosses two joints; the hip joint and the knee joint.
+Acting simultaneously on these joints, biceps femoris has many important functions; flexion and external rotation at the knee joint, extension and external rotation in the hip joint.

 As its name suggests, this muscle consists of two heads, one lying deep to the other.
 Each head has a different origin and innervation but they share the same insertion.

 In this article, we will discuss the anatomy and function of the biceps femoris muscle.

 |Origin||Long head: (inferomedial impression of) ischial tuberosity, sacrotuberous ligament

 Short head: linea aspera of femur (lateral lip), lateral supracondylar line of femur

 Knee joint: leg flexion, leg external rotation; stabilizes pelvis

 |Innervation||Long head: tibial division of sciatic nerve (L5-S2)